New Client Information

 If we are filing insurance, I will bill you once a month for any co-pays or fees not covered by your insurance.

-You can pay with cash, check or credit card.
+You can pay with cash, check, credit card, or HSA card.

 Please realize that providing therapy is my livelihood – I depend on you to attend and pay for your sessions.